CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/INF.9 Mobile Workplace.md

 For all work on the way MUST be regulated, which information outside the company or the authority may be transported and processed and which protective measures must be taken.
 It also MUST be clarified under which conditions employees with mobile IT systems may access internal information of their institution.

 In addition, the IT components and data carriers must be clearly regulated.
 It is therefore necessary to determine which IT systems and data carriers may be taken, who can take them with them and which basic security requirements must be observed.
-It also MUST be logged when and by whom, which mobile devices were used outside the home.Mobile device users MUST be made aware of the value of mobile IT systems and the value of information stored on them.
+It also MUST be logged when and by whom, which mobile devices were used outside the home.
+Mobile device users MUST be made aware of the value of mobile IT systems and the value of information stored on them.
 You MUST be informed about the specific hazards and measures of the equipment they use.
 In addition, they MUST be informed about what kind of information may be processed on mobile IT systems.
 All users MUST be advised of the applicable regulations that must be followed by them and trained accordingly.

 #### INF.9.A3 Access and Access Protection [Staff]

 The employees MUST be informed about the regulations and measures for burglar and access protection at the mobile workplace.
 MUST be advised to close windows and close doors when the mobile workstation is not occupied (this is possible, for example, in hotel rooms).
-If this is not possible (eg on the train), the employees MUST store all documentation and IT systems in a safe place when they are absent.
+If this is not possible (eg on the train), the employees MUST store all documentation and IT systems in a safe place if they are absent.
 It MUST be ensured that unauthorized persons can not access official IT and documents at any time.

 If rooms are left only briefly, the clients used MUST be locked or shut down so that they can only be used again after successful authentication.

 #### INF.9.A4 Working with external IT systems [supervisors, users]

 The institution MUST regulate how employees should work with external IT systems.
 Because the level of protection afforded by such IT systems can vary widely from that of one's own institution, each mobile employee MUST be aware of the dangers of using third-party IT systems.
 The regulations MUST specify whether and how sensitive information may be processed on external IT systems and how it prevents unauthorized persons from viewing the information.
-If employees are working with external IT systems, it MUST always be ensured that all temporary data created during this process is deleted.
+When employees work with third-party IT systems, it is essential to ensure that all temporary data created during this process is deleted.

 ### 3.2 Standard requirements

-Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile workstations.
+Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile workstation.
 They SHOULD be implemented in principle.

 #### INF.9.A5 Timely loss report [employee]

-Employees SHOULD immediately report to their institution if information, IT systems or data media were lost or stolen.
+Employees SHOULD immediately report to their institution if information, IT systems, or data carriers were lost or stolen.
 For this purpose, there should be clear reporting channels and contact persons within the institution.

 #### INF.9.A6 Disposal of confidential information [staff, building services]